My neck feels fine, why should I bother seeing you?

 There is an 80% likelihood that you have a poorly recognised and misunderstood fault in the top of your neck that is causing irritation of the 'headache centre' in the brainstem.

 Symptoms driven by problems in the neck can look identical to all forms of headache and migraine, even including migraine with aura and menstrual migraine.

 The common problem underpinning all types of headache is an overactive trigeminal nucleus (in the brainstem).

 The techniques we use are proven to treat this overactivity.

 During your initial assessment we look for three key signs that we can help you:

 You have the small fault in the top of your neck

 That we can quickly (within 20-30 seconds) change this show showing the cause and that its reversible.

 That this fault is causing your symptoms - this involves stressing the top three segments of the spine to temporarily reproduce and then ease your head pain.

 If we find these three things we can treat you.
 The initial treatment block requires 2 treatments per week for 2 weeks to establish the changes and correct the fault in the top of the neck.
-After this initial 2 week block we see significant changes in over 90% of people.
-We then typically discharge to self management over the next 2-3 sessions.
+After this initial 2 week block we see significant changes and aim to discharge to self management over the next 2-3 sessions.
 If you have not had your neck assessed using the only hands on techniques specifically developed to test and treat the relationship between the neck and headaches then you may be suffering unnecessarily.